30 Brilliant Large Group Games and Workshop Activities

 Feedback Mingle

-Feedback Mingle is a great closing group activity to generate positive energy in the group.
+Feedback Mingle is a great closing group activity to generate positive energy in any team.
 At the end of the session, group members are invited to give feedback to every other member of the group via post-it notes.
 You can use prompt questions to direct the feedback, such as “What I appreciate the most about you…” and “My challenge to you going forward is…”.

 After people finished writing a post-it note to everyone else in the group, invite them to mingle and deliver the feedback to each other.
 The feedback should always happen one-on-one, shared verbally.
 If you have larger groups, create smaller groups of people who worked together on group activities during the event.